Guide - The Best of Park City

 The Trade-Off

 Main Street lodging prioritizes location and walkability over ski-in/ski-out access.
-The Town Lift at Park City Mountain provides slope access from near Main Street, though it's not the same as slopeside lodging at resort bases.
+The Town Lift at Park City Mountain provides slope access from Main Street, though it's not the same as slopeside lodging at resort bases.

-Consider whether your priority is Main Street's character and convenience or immediate mountain access when choosing location.
+Consider whether your priority is Main Street's character and convenience or immediate mountain access when choosing a location.

 Create Your Free Park City Guide →